GhosTSparta1/GhosTSparta1/README.md

 ## About Me

-> Exploring how software can automate the world.
+> Exploring how software can automate the world!
+>

 - 🇧🇷 Born in Brazil
 - 🐧 Linux enthusiast